Accept cashless payments at the club festival in Switzerland – QR code, terminal, or smartphone?

 Card terminal

-Device costs (one-time)
+Device costs (one-off)

 EUR 0